quietui/quiet/docs/about.md

 This is the path forward.
 Together, we will continue to make accessible software for as many users as possible.

+## What's with all the cats?

+I'm not really sure.
+They keep sneaking into the docs.
+I think they like the logo.

 — [Cory LaViska](https://twitter.com/claviska)